INFOM126-Automated-Software-Engineering/2048-groupe-07/template/Pull_request_template.md

 # 📝 Pull Request Template
 ## ❗️Before submitting a pull request, please read:

-- the CONTRIBUTING guide at @mettre l'adresse
+- the CONTRIBUTOR guide at @mettre l'adresse
 - the commit message formatting guidelines at @mettre l'adresse

 ## 📋 Description